 Amazing Technologies Changing The Future of Dermatology

 Smart algorithms will soon diagnose skin cancer, dermatologists consult patients online, and 3D printers will print out synthetic skin to fight tissue shortages.
 There is a lot going on in dermatology, and medical professionals should prepare in time for the technological changes before they start swiping through the specialty.
-Let’s start by familiarizing with the most amazing technologies changing dermatology!
+Let’s start by familiarizing with the most amazing technologies changing the future of dermatology!

 Your body’s best guard in a hostile world: your skin